TPP7181 Mathematics Tertiary Preparation Program Level A

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 Examinations in this course are restricted examinations.
 In a Restricted Examination, candidates are allowed access to specific materials during the examination.
-The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators which cannot hold textual information (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination; 1 A4 page of hand written or typed notes (written on both sides); English translation dictionaries (but not technical dictionaries).
+The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators (including graphics calculators); 1 A4 page of hand written or typed notes (written on both sides); English translation dictionaries (but not technical dictionaries).

 Examination period when Deferred/Supplementary examinations will be held: